Introduction: Taking a Collaborative Approach

 - Data Transfer

-The backend receives the data sent by the device via our secure and lightweight MQTTS protocol, where everything is encrypted while the overhead is kept to a bare minimum.
+The backend receives data sent by the device via our secure and lightweight MQTTS protocol, where everything is encrypted.
+Overheads are kept to a bare minimum.

 2. Parsing the data